MelJan/PyDeep/docs/tutorials/RBM_MNIST_small.rst

-Small centered/normal binary RBM on MNIST
+Small binary RBM on MNIST
 ==========================================================

-Example for training a centered and normal Binary Restricted Boltzmann machine on the MNIST handwritten digit dataset and its flipped version.
+Example for training a centered and normal Binary Restricted Boltzmann machine on the MNIST handwritten digit dataset and its flipped version (1-MNIST).
 The model is small enough to calculate the exact log-Likelihood.
 For comparision annealed importance sampling and reverse annealed importance sampling are used for estimating the partition function.

+It allows to reproduce the results from the publication `How to Center Deep Boltzmann Machines.
+Melchior et al. JMLR 2016. <http://jmlr.org/papers/v17/14-237.html>`_

 Theory
 ***********

 For an analysis of the advantage of centering in RBMs see `How to Center Deep Boltzmann Machines.
-Melchior, J., Fischer, A., & Wiskott, L..
-(2016).
-Journal of Machine Learning Research, 17(99), 1–61. <http://jmlr.org/papers/v17/14-237.html>`_
+Melchior et al. JMLR 2016. <http://jmlr.org/papers/v17/14-237.html>`_

 If you are new on RBMs, you can have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_

-A good theoretical introduction is also given by `Course Material RBMs <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ including video lectures
+A good theoretical introduction is also given by the `Course Material PCA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.

 .. raw:: html